-The Plurals are a Lansing, MI-based band whose members – Hattie on drums, Nich on bass, and Tommy on guitar – all write songs and sing.
-They first started playing noisy punk stuff together in high school and after awhile founded the DIY record label GTG Records, with the first Plurals album coming out in 2008.
-The Plurals started touring nationally in 2011 and have self-booked tours of the entire continental United States at least twice a year since, bringing their spin on fuzzy, punk-influenced rock and roll to just about every dive bar and DIY space along the way.
+The Plurals is a Lansing, MI-based band whose members – Hattie on drums, Nich on bass, and Tommy on guitar – equally share vocal and songwriting duties.
+They started playing noisy punk stuff together while still in high school and after a while founded the DIY record label GTG Records, releasing the first Plurals album in 2008.
+The Plurals started touring nationally in 2011, bringing their spin on fuzzy, punk-influenced rock and roll to just about every dive bar and DIY space along the way.

 “This is the sort of straight-up no-bullshit punked-out rock’n’roll noise that eschews needless fancy schamcy pretense and instead goes right for the jugular with rip-snorting fury and abandon.
 Accolades don’t come much better than that.” – Jersey Beat

 “Certain artists pull you in.
 Hearing them makes you say “I could do that.
 I should do that!”
 The Ramones.
 The Minutemen.
 The Plurals belong in this company.
 Seeing them live is revelatory.
 They’re one of the few groups today whose influences aren’t merely contemporary, yet they don’t fall into some retro trap either.
 They simply play rock music, styles and conventions and trends be damned.” – Razorcake

 BEES (GTG) volume 1 “Mumblebee” released 5/2019, volume 2 “Grumblebee” released 12/2019, volume 3 (pandemic edition) “Stumblebee” released 6/2020